chqwer2/chqwer2.github.io/_posts/Math/2022-2-08-MIT-Statistics.md

 ### Geometric Distribution

+Such as : number of trials until a success

 Geometric Distribution is either one of below two distribution:

 - The probability distribution of the number $X$ of Bernoulli trials needed to get one success, supported on the set $\{1,2,3, \ldots\}$;